angad305/Android-PdfViewer/README.md

 The properties of the currently loaded PDF document, such as title, author, etc.

 `ui: UiSettings`
 Returns the `UiSettings` for the PDF viewer.
-Provides settings related to the UI provided by Mozill's PDF.js.
+Provides settings related to the UI provided by Mozilla's PDF.js.

 `findController: FindController`
 Returns the `FindController` for the PDF viewer.
 Provides functionality for finding text in the PDF.